 3. EVOLUTIONARY PSYCHOLOGY

-The most important conclusions are exposed in the section corresponding to the statistical study, refer fundamentally to evolutionary psychology and are the following:
+The most important conclusions are exposed in the section corresponding to the EDI study, refer fundamentally to evolutionary psychology and are the following:

 The hereditary nature of relational intelligence